JacquelineOmollo/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+      Relational Database Management System.
+It is the database software itself, which manages storage, querying, updating, and, well, everything.
+SQL is the language used to interact with the system.

 - [ ] Why do tables need a `primary key`?
+      Each database table needs a primary key because it ensures row-level accessibility.
+The values that compose a primary key column are unique
 - [ ] What is the name given to a table column that references the primary key on another table.
+      Foreign Key
 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+      The primary key of the join table is the combination of the primary keys of the tables that we would like to join in a many-to-many relationship.

 ## Minimum Viable Product